Tim Bell (University of Canterbury, New Zealand). CS Unplugged and Computational thinking

 Paulo Blikstein (Stanford University, United States).
 Constructionism won, now what?
 The role of constructionist research in the age of ubiquitous computing

 James Clayson (The American University of Paris, France).
-A computational eye: visual modelling with Python
+Look closely, watch what happens: visual modelling and constructionism

 Gerald Futschek (Vienna University of Technology, Austria).
 Computational Thinking and Creativity

 Paul Goldenberg (Education Development Center, United States).
 Teaching children to be problem posers and puzzle-creators in mathematics

 Brian Harvey (University of California, United States).
 May I Teach an Algorithm?

 Arthur Hjorth (Northwestern University, United States).
 Social Gears - a Constructionist Approach to Social Studies

 Celia Hoyles and Richard Noss (University College London, UK).
 Constructionism at Scale: Some Thoughts on Evaluation

 Ivan Kalaš (Comenius University, Slovakia).
 Mind the step!
 Simple constructs in primary programming are not that simple

 Chronis Kynigos (NKUA, Greece).
 In support of integrated approaches to constructionist designs and interventions: the case of ChoiCo and MaLT